 - Eat and drink foods with calcium.
 Along with vitamin D, calcium can help fight the stress hormone cortisol.
 Nab recommends drinking low-fat milk or eating yogurt.
 If you don’t eat or drink dairy, dark leafy greens are another good source of calcium and vitamin D.

-- Foods to Avoid: High on the list are simple sugars (candy, cookies) and caffeine.
+- Avoid low-nutrient foods.
+High on the list are simple sugars (candy, cookies) and caffeine.
 Stress tends to sap energy, so the instinct is to choose easy stimulants to perk us back up.
 The problem with simple sugars and caffeine, though, is they boost our energy quickly but only for a short time.
 After the effects of sugar and caffeine have subsided, you might feel more depleted than before.
 “In an hour, you can be dragging,” Nab says.
 So instead, “choose foods that both nurture and nourish your mind and body.”

 Tips for buying fish